swiftwave-org/swiftwave.org/docs/dashboard/deploy_new_application.md

 6. Edit Build Arguments, if required.
 7. Put the command, if you need to override the default command of dockerfile.
 8. Click on `Confirm & Proceed to Next Step` button.
-9. At top, you can configure no of application instances you require.
+9. Configure your application's environment variables.
 (You can also configure this later.)
-10. Configure your application's environment variables.
+10. You can also configure persistent storage for your application.
 (You can also configure this later.)
-11. You can also configure persistent storage for your application.
-(You can also configure this later.)
+11. In `Advanced Options` section, you can configure deployment strategy, deployment mode, and other advanced options.
 12. Click on `Click to Confirm & Deploy` button.
 13. Your application will be deployed in a few minutes. 🚀
 14. You can check the build logs and status in the same page.